 GP registrars have the support of the whole of the BMA and the profession

-This action by all junior doctors has the support of the whole of the BMA and profession.
+This action by all resident doctors has the support of the whole of the BMA and profession.
 The GP profession has explicitly demonstrated its complete support of GP registrars undertaking this action at both the national conference for English Local Medical Committees, in November 2022 and the national committee for GPs in England (GPC England) through the passing of resolutions of solidarity.
 You have the support of the whole general practice, medical and healthcare profession in undertaking this action.